Alabama: State government

 The executive branch is responsible for the execution and oversight of laws.
 It is headed by the governor of Alabama.
 Other members of the executive branch include the cabinet, the lieutenant governor of Alabama, the Attorney General of Alabama, the Alabama Secretary of State, the Alabama State Treasurer, and the State Auditor of Alabama.
-The current governor is Republican Kay Ivey.
+In 2017, Kay Ivey became governor.

 The members of the Legislature take office immediately after the November elections.
 Statewide officials, such as the governor, lieutenant governor, attorney general, and other constitutional officers, take office the following January.

 The judiciary is responsible for interpreting the Constitution of Alabama and applying the law in state criminal and civil cases.
 The state's highest court is the Supreme Court of Alabama.
 Alabama uses partisan elections to select judges.
 Since the 1980s judicial campaigns have become increasingly politicized.
 The current chief justice of the Alabama Supreme Court is Republican Tom Parker.
 All sitting justices on the Alabama Supreme Court are members of the Republican Party.
 There are two intermediate appellate courts, the Court of Civil Appeals and the Court of Criminal Appeals, and four trial courts: the circuit court (trial court of general jurisdiction), and the district, probate, and municipal courts.

 Alabama has the death penalty with authorized methods of execution that include the electric chair and the gas chamber.
 Some critics believe the election of judges has contributed to an exceedingly high rate of executions.
 Alabama has the highest per capita death penalty rate in the country.
 In some years, it imposes more death sentences than does Texas, a state which has a population five times larger.
 However, executions per capita are significantly higher in Texas.
-Some of its cases have been highly controversial; the U.S. Supreme Court has overturned 24 convictions in death penalty cases.
+Some of its cases have been highly controversial; the U.S. Supreme Court has overturned 83 convictions in death penalty cases.
 It was the only state to allow judges to override jury decisions in whether or not to use a death sentence; in 10 cases judges overturned sentences of life imprisonment without parole that were voted unanimously by juries.
 This judicial authority was removed in April 2017.

 On May 14, 2019, Alabama passed the Human Life Protection Act, banning abortion at any stage of pregnancy unless there is a "serious health risk", with no exceptions for rape and incest.
 The law subjects doctors who perform abortions with 10 to 99 years imprisonment.
 The law was originally supposed to take effect the following November, but on October 29, 2019, U.S. District Judge Myron Thompson blocked the law from taking effect due to it being in conflict with the 1973 U.S. Supreme Court case Roe v.
 Wade.
 On June 24, 2022, after the U.S. Supreme Court overturned Roe v.
 Wade in Dobbs v.
 Jackson Women's Health Organization, Judge Thompson lifted the injunction, allowing the law to go into effect.

-Alabama is one of the few states that does not allow the creation of state lotteries.
+Alabama is one of five to not operate a state lottery and one of just two states, the other being Utah, that prohibits the creation of state lotteries in their constitutions.